-In November 2011, the European Parliament and the Council of Ministers formally adopted the regulation to allow the use of steviol glycosides in the EU.
-This decision by the EU Parliament, reinforced by their own European Food Safety Authority, confirms the long-standing position held by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) that steviol glycosides are safe for all populations to consume and that they are suitable as sweetening option for diabetics.
+In November 2011, the European Parliament and the Council of Ministers formally adopted the regulation to allow the use of steviol glycosides in the EU (E960).
+This decision by the EU Parliament, reinforced by their own European Food Safety Authority, confirms the long-standing position held by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) that steviol glycosides are safe for all populations to consume and that they are suitable as a sweetening option for diabetics.
+In the EU there are 4 approved health claims associated with stevia (steviol glycosides) and health in comparison to sugar: Stevia contributes to the maintenance of tooth mineralization, induces a lower blood glucose rise after their consumption compared to sugar-containing foods/drinks, assists in blood glucose control and helps to control calorie intake.